 - Connecting your loved one with others who have the same condition

 Most people in the early stage of dementia can still function independently.
 One of the biggest challenges for the caregiver in the early stage is not knowing how much assistance to provide.
 Your role may simply be to provide support and companionship—and to help plan for the future.

 The middle stage requires more help with daily tasks and can last for many years.

 As the disease progresses to the late stage, intensive, 24/7 care is often necessary and depending on your situation, it may be time to move your loved one to a dementia care facility.

 Recognize your feelings

 As a caregiver, you may be experiencing many different emotions, including fear, anger, denial, anxiety, and even grief.
 Learning to understand your feelings can help you better meet the challenges you and your loved one both face.

 Dementia is the one of the most prevalent conditions that requires the assistance of a family caregiver—and it has been shown to be one of the most demanding as well.

-Many caregivers I work with still have to go to work and take care of their own kids,” observes Lori Betts, a registered nurse at BCBSRI.
-“But they also have to keep a close eye on the family member with dementia to make sure they don’t grab the car keys and head for the door or leave the stove on and walk away.
-It’s a lot for anyone to handle.”
+Many caregivers still have to go to work and take care of their own kids.
+They also have to keep a close eye on the family member with dementia to make sure they don't grab the car keys and head for the door or leave the stove on and walk away.
+It's a lot for anyone to handle.